 This demanding, yet challenging schedule creates a perfect environment for students to grow in their relationship with Christ and to develop ministry skills and leadership qualities.
 For a better idea of what a typical weekly schedule at Leadership Project looks like, click here.

-This year’s project is taking place from May 28th to July 28th, 2014.
+This year’s project is taking place from the end of May to the end of July 2015 (specific dates TBD).
 Leadership Project costs $2000 for the entire summer, covering housing, a project-wide meal each week, weekly project socials, and LP materials.
 It does not cover other meals or transportation.
 We encourage students to raise as much of this cost as possible from individual supporters and churches.

 One aspect of the Leadership Project’s success comes from requiring students to remain on the project.
 We know that you love your students and want to be with them as well this summer, so even though your student can’t come see you, you can definitely come and see them.
 Our Parent’s Weekend activities are designed to give you a taste of what your student is learning and experiencing at the LP as well as for you to meet the Campus Outreach Greenville staff leading the project.
 We hope you will consider attending this summer!